Professor Peter Matthews

 - Department of Chemical Engineering, Karlstad University, Sweden (December 2004)

 Matthews’ research group has pioneered a new way of modelling porous materials, by producing software (Pore-Cor succeeded by PoreXpert® ) which generates three-dimensional void networks which closely match the full percolation characteristic and porosity of any meso- and macro-porous material.
 Matthews’ approach contrasts with the otherwise almost universal approach which is simply to take the slope (1st derivative) of the percolation characteristic, in the form of a mercury porosimetry intrusion curve or a soil water retention curve, and equate it to the number of voids of that size.
 However the traditional approach is only valid for the very small number of samples, such as track-etch membranes, which comprise aligned capillary tubes which do not connect with one another.
-In the new approach, the simulated structures are generated by means of Euler beta and gamma functions optimised by a Boltzmann-annealed amoeboid simplex.
-The simplex not only fits the entire percolation characteristic and porosity, but also builds in other characteristics, such as short range size auto-correlation functions, in a Bayesian type of approach (Matthews et al., 2006).
+The new approach involves inverse modelling using a Boltzmann-annealed amoeboid simplex.
+Then monitoring of the percolation of the representative simulated structure allows a complete void distribution to be generated, including identification of voids that are actually likely to be clusters of voids (https://link.springer.com/article/10.1007/s11242-018-1087-1).
 Once the structure has been generated, a wide range of characteristics and properties of the void network can be examined, such as the absolute sizes and numbers of voids, connectivity of the network, absolute permeability, diffusion, tortuosity, thermal conductivity and filtration characteristics (Gribble et al., 2011).
-A patented module within PoreXpert can be used to optimize the design of porous materials, or predict properties such as ageing and formation damage.
+A ‘cell engineering’ module within PoreXpert can be used to optimize the design of porous materials, or predict properties such as ageing and formation damage.

 To a first approximation, the behaviour of fluids within pores is dependant only on the cross-sectional sizes of the voids, their volumes, the interfacial tension of the fluid system, and, in the case of liquids, the contact angle at the surface of the solid.
 Therefore there is considerable symbiosis between studies on widely different materials in different research areas, and many of these systems have direct or indirect environmental importance.

-Pore-Cor and PoreXpert straddle the continuum threshold – i.e. the sample size at which individual pore level effects can be integrated and upscaled to core and field scale – an approach now being used to upscale soil hydrophobicity transitions to a scale which can be incorporated into the Met Office JULES climate-change dependant hydrological model (NE/K004212/1).
+PoreXperts straddles the continuum threshold – i.e. the sample size at which individual pore level effects can be integrated and upscaled to core and fieldscale – an approach now being used to upscale soil hydrophobicity transitions to a scale which can be incorporated into the Met Office JULES climate-change dependant hydrological model (NE/K004212/1).